 - They begin to breathe on their own

-- No one else is present and you are going to give the person narcan, start rescue breathing again as soon as possible
+- No one else is present and you are going to give the person Narcan, start rescue breathing again as soon as possible

 - They have no pulse, and there is someone who can do CPR

-- More advanced medical personnel takes over
+- More advanced medical personnel take over

 - You are too exhausted to continue